Branch water

-Branch water, also called branch, is water from a natural stream (a term primarily used in the southern United States); it may also refer to any plain water, such as tap water (rather than soda water) when added to a mixed drink.
+Branch water, also called branch, is an American English term, primarily used in the southern United States, for water from a natural stream; it may also refer to any plain water, such as tap water, when added to a mixed drink, in contrast to soda water.
 For example, "bourbon and branch" refers to bourbon whiskey with water.
 This water may have been naturally limestone-filtered by passing through underground limestone, which removes iron.
-As such, it is a traditional ingredient in the distillation of Kentucky bourbon.
+It is a traditional ingredient in the distillation of Kentucky bourbon.